 I’ve watched the film version of ‘The Help’ but I’ve still not read the book- and that is something I would like to change this summer!
 It’s such an important read, and as a history student I love gaining an even deeper understanding of the race relations at play during the 1960s.

-Have you read any of these books?
+What do you think of my top books to read this summer?
 Do you enjoy summer reads?
-What’s your favourite thing to read during the summer?
+What’s your favourite thing to read during the summer months?

 Let me know all your thoughts in the comments below 🙂